Why your candles need our labels

 Even utilise textured paper to make your labels more natural-looking and eco-friendly (although paper will not have the heat-resistance or durability of our material).

-If you’re ready to complete your candles with heat-resistant, fully customisable Candle labelling, enter your order requirements into our price calculator.
+If you’re ready to complete your candles with heat-resistant, fully customisable candle labelling, enter your order requirements into our price calculator.

 Label Features and Extra Info